soujanyasreenath/SA/README.md

  - Templating and JS using angularjs

- - click continue shopping for modal dialog to open and add product to bag.
+ - Click continue shopping for modal dialog to open and add product to bag.

- - click edit to open each product in a modal window
+ - Click edit to open each product in a modal window

- - click remove to remove item from cart
+ - Click remove to remove item from cart

 (Known bugs - Estimated price does not change, remove button indexing is not happening properly if done randomly.)